 Of course, it is tough to be curious when what your spouse is saying is CRITICISM, JUDGMENT or CONTEMPT.

 Part of learning HOW to communicate is delivery.
 I’m not talking mamsy-pamsy beat-around-the-bush communicating…but I am talking about clear, kind, specific delivery that is digestible for your spouse.

 I’ve heard many wives say to their husbands, “You are like another kid in this house.
 I feel like I have to pick up after you just like our children!
 Why don’t you ever listen to what I am saying to you?!”

 There is a lot of important information here but it would be very difficult for the most self-aware, self-assured man to hear the CONTENT underneath the CONTEMPT and JUDGMENT.

-And to be fair…the contempt and judgment has likely built up over time.
+And to be fair…the contempt and judgment have likely built up over time.
 This is not the first time that the wife has asked the husband to please remember to put the laundry in the dryer or pay the childcare bill.
-There have likely been dozens or even hundreds of grievances that have been left untended which wind up with sharp words, an threat or an ultimatum.
+There have likely been dozens or even hundreds of grievances that have been left untended which wind up with sharp words, a threat or an ultimatum.

 Most of us were not taught to say to our husband:

 “Honey, there is something I want to talk with you about…is now a good time?…

 I notice when I walk into the laundry room and the clothes that I asked you this morning to put in the dryer are still in the washer, my blood starts to boil and I get so angry.
 In that moment, part of me feels so overwhelmed — another part of me feels so angry — and another part feels totally alone.
 In that moment, I want to scream and push you away.”